markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Linear Steps**:
 1) Heading: let's snazz up our heading with bold intent!
 We need to bring some excitement and enthusiasm and the current `h3` element leaves a bit to be desired.
 There are several ways that we can select this element by CSS.
-* Give this `h3` element a class and select it as we did for the form container and the `section`.
+* We could give this `h3` element a class and select it as we did for the form container and the `section`.
 * Select the parent element, then the child element that is contained within the parent, as we did in the previous lesson in the `header` and `footer`.

 We will chose the second option because there is only a single `h3` inside the form container and so wouldn't be able to accidently duplicate a class name that someone else also decided to use elsewhere in the code.
 The direct child selector also helps developers pinpoint which element will be styled.